tjsherlock/Event_Registration/README.txt

 Stations are created separately and independently.

 The registration form allows the volunteer to select stations.
-The chair has the added ability of assign a volunteer and selecting stations on her behalf.
+The chair has the added ability of assigning a volunteer and selecting stations on her behalf.

 Only a single registration may be saved per volunteer per event.